git-town/git-town/documentation/commands/git-town.md

 > ```

 * *pull-branch-strategy*
-> Displays the pull branch strategy. (default: 'rebase')
+> Displays the pull branch strategy
-> This strategy is used when syncing a local feature branch with its upstream.
 >
 > Specify a strategy to set the pull branch strategy.
 > ```bash
-> # Set the pull branch strategy as "merge"
 > git town pull-branch-strategy merge
 > ```